f3peakcity/f3peakcity.github.io/README.md

 ### Taxonomies

 * Added `ao` and `pax` taxonomies so that we can organize the backblasts by these (instead of using terms like categories and tags)

+### CSS

+The `/static/css/main.css` file is mostly copied from the Beautiful Hugo repo.
+However, the `blog-AOs` and `blog-pax` properties were added to style the custom taxonomies for those.